01 of 11

 07 of 11

 The function depends on the age of your child, but every kid’s room has some type of demand beyond a spot for sleeping.
-That need is typically an area to play for young children and a spot for study with older kids.
+For young children, that need is typically an area to play, but for older kids it is a spot for study.
 A simple desk looks clean and contemporary in a teen’s bedroom and provides ample space for a computer and textbooks.

 08 of 11